Close Menu

 Start by checking local housing authorities, HUD’s website for approved counselors, community nonprofits, and community college continuing education listings.
 Local real estate associations and banks often list upcoming workshops as well.
 Word of mouth from friends or real estate professionals can point to trusted sources.

 Online search tools and platform directories collect both virtual and in-person offerings.
-When comparing options, verify accreditation if needed for assistance programs, review sample syllabi, and read participant reviews to measure teaching style and practical usefulness.
+When comparing options, verify accreditation for assistance programs, review sample syllabi, and read participant reviews to assess teaching style and practical usefulness.

 Online vs. In-Person Class Options

-Online classes offer flexibility, self-paced modules, and often lower cost, making them a good fit for busy schedules or those who prefer learning at their own pace.
+Online classes offer flexibility, self-paced modules, and often lower costs, making them a good fit for busy schedules or those who prefer to learn at their own pace.
 Interactive features like videos, quizzes, and downloadable tools help replicate the classroom experience in a virtual format.

 In-person classes give you a chance to talk to teachers and classmates right away.
 They often also include meetings with local lenders or housing counselors.
 For those who benefit from live discussion or need hands-on help with documents, in-person sessions can be more effective.